adobe/pydc-control/README.md

 Copy the `config.yml.example` file (or create your own) and add it to the control project. **Every project** in your application should have an entry in the `projects` list in this file, with one or more services (containers) attached to it.
-The syntax is similar to a docker-compose file, but has a layer of indirection to handle projects with multiple services.
+The syntax is similar to a docker-compose file, but has a layer of abstraction to handle projects with multiple services.
 This file will be used to generate the base docker compose file during control script runs.